 "Can Beijing Buy Taiwan?
 An Empirical Assessment of Beijing’s Agricultural Concessions to Taiwan” (with Stan Hok-Wui Wong).
 Journal of Contemporary of China.
 2016.

-"Disaggregating the 'China Shock:' Understanding China’s Impact on Attitudes Toward Globalization" (with Mary Gallagher, Lawerence Root, and Yujeong Yang).
+"Disaggregating the 'China Shock:' Understanding China’s impact on attitudes toward globalization" (with Mary Gallagher, Lawerence Root, Yujeong Yang, Guoer Liu, Ziyi Wu, and Deanna Kolberg).

 Workplace Automation in China

-I visited 45 factories and conducted in-depth interviews with about 120 firm managers and manufacturing workers in eight cities.
+In collaboration with a team of Chinese researchers, we visited factories and conducted interviews of firm managers and workers from 76 companies in 19 cities.

 The interviews covered a few topics: factors contributing to automation; employment and workplace changes after automation; worker training, recruitment, and retention; and government incentives.